AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 In the Content Fragment Editor, the Multi line text field's menu bar provides authors with standard rich text formatting capabilities, such as **bold**, *italics*, and underline.
 Opening the Multi line field in full screen mode enables [additional formatting tools like Paragraph type, find and replace, spell check, and more](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/content-fragments/content-fragments-variations.html).

+>[!NOTE]
+>
+> The rich text plugins in the Multi line editor cannot be customized.

 ## Multi line text data type {#multi-line-data-type}

 Use the **Multi line text** data type when defining your Content Fragment Model to enable rich text authoring.

 ![Multi Line rich text data type](assets/rich-text/multi-line-rich-text.png)

-When using the Multi line text data type, you can set the **Default Type** to:
+Several properties of the Multi line field can be configured.

+The **Render as** property can be set to:

+* Text Area - renders a single Multi line field
+* Multiple Field - renders multiple Mutli line fields

+The **Default Type** can be set to:

 * Rich Text
 * Markdown